 New business owners often choose to get their start in the clothing industry.
 They usually have a catchy name or slogan that they want to put on a shirt.
 And like other business owners, they want to protect their brand.
 However, it’s important to understand the difference between ornamental use and trademark use for a clothing trademark.
 Understanding the difference can have a big impact on your trademark application.

 You can think of an ornamental use of a name or slogan as a decoration.
 Instead of acting as a real clothing trademark, it is something that is just part of the clothing.
 While a trademark indicates the origin of a clothing product, an ornamental use is part of the product itself.
 For example, if I put a catchy slogan on the front of a shirt, that is just an ornamental use.
 It would not function as a clothing trademark.
 While people may buy clothing because they like what it says, they are not assuming that what is printed on the front is the name of a clothing brand.

-While this post is focused on clothing, I should mention that other types of goods are also prone to ornamental use.
+While this post is focused on clothing, other types of goods are also prone to ornamental use.
 For example, coffee mugs often feature words or phrases that are ornamental.
 We’ve all seen home decorations with phrases printed on them, such as “Home Sweet Home.”
-So as you can see, this issue occurs in other industries, too.
+These are ornamental uses for products other than clothing.

 What does this mean in terms of trademark registration?
 Well, if you apply to register a clothing trademark and provide a specimen showing an ornamental use, your application will be rejected.
 While you may be allowed to register your mark on the Supplemental Register, that is not the ideal situation.
 Getting your clothing trademark on the Principal Register provides you with substantial trademark rights, and should be your goal.
 Let’s take a look at how you can do that.